 and $\tilde T_{ab,c}$ is defined by \p{Tt-expr}.

-Relations \p{PB-ll}, \p{PB-ll0}, \p{PB-tll0} show that the curved space quantities \p{ell} can not be treated as the first-class constraints since their algebra is not closed.
-We believe that there are only two possible related ways of constructing a closed algebra: restrictions on space-time geometry and modification of quantities \p{ell}.
-As a first step in introducing true curved space constraints, we assume that our curved space-time is torsionless,
+The relations \p{PB-ll}, \p{PB-ll0}, \p{PB-tll0} show that the curved space quantities \p{ell} can not be treated as the first-class constraints since their algebra is not closed.
+We believe that there are only two possible related ways of constructing a closed algebra: restrictions on space-time geometry and modification of the quantities \p{ell}.
+As a first step to introduce the true curved space constraints, we assume that our curved space-time is torsionless,

-In this case, the spin connection $\omega_{\mu}{}^{ab}$ is expressed through the vierbein $e_{\mu}{}^{a}$ in a standard way and we arrive at the Riemannian space with the corresponding curvature tensor $R_{abcd}$.
+In this case, the spin connection $\omega_{\mu}{}^{ab}$ is expressed through the vierbein $e_{\mu}{}^{a}$ by standard way and we arrive to Riemann space with corresponding curvature tensor $R_{abcd}$.